 Lean On Your Mom Friends at Work

 Your mom friends will provide you with advice as you need it.
 They understand.
 They may be a few months ahead of you and can provide some helpful tips on navigating work after baby.
 Let them help steer you.
+Check out some of Laura’s tip on her transition back to work.

 Don’t Make Decisions for a While